haproxytech/haproxy-lua-cors/README.md

 This module returns the following CORS headers for a preflight request:

-* `Access-Control-Allow-Method` - set to the HTTP methods you set with `http-request lua cors` in the haproxy.cfg file
+* `Access-Control-Allow-Methods` - set to the HTTP methods you set with `http-request lua cors` in the haproxy.cfg file
+* `Access-Conrol-Allow-Headers` - set to the HTTP headers you set with `http-request lua cors` in the haproxy.cfg file
 * `Access-Control-Max-Age` - set to 600

 ## Example